 Unprotected steel frames can resist fire for approximately 15 minutes.
 According to industry fireproofing requirements for structural steel, this period of resistance must be increased substantially.
 The length of this period can vary, based on both the size and purpose of the building.
 For instance, an office over 30m high with sprinklers must have a minimum fire resistance period of 120 minutes.

-Until the 1970s, steel beams were encased in concrete for protection.
-Since then, there has been a demand for more flexible, lightweight solutions.
 According to data collected by Tata Steel, the majority of UK steel structures are protected in the following ways:

 - 70% use intumescent paints